-(1) A risk analysis will be determined to be adequate if it provides for the use of the best available technology to reduce the amount of oil released in an oil spill to protect state waters and wildlife.
-The State Fire Marshal shall determine what is the best available technology and shall consider the effectiveness and engineering feasibility of the technology when making this determination based on criteria found in Section 2110 (Best Available Technology Determination).

-(2) To be determined adequate, at a minimum, each risk analysis shall include the requirements from Section 2109 (Use Of Best Available Technology), Section 2110 (Best Available Technology Determination), and Section 2111 (Risk Analysis).

-(3) In assessing the adequacy of a risk analysis, the State Fire Marshal shall consider, the following:

-(A) evaluation of assumptions and conclusions reached by an operator;

-(B) analysis of operator methodology in calculating spill trajectory or trajectories;

-(C) where applicable, review of analysis and justification that operators have used to reach a conclusion that a pipeline should be exempt from this Article under Section 2103 (Exemption for Pipelines Located Outside the Coastal Zone) or Section 2104 (Deferral for Pipelines with Existing Best Available Technology);

-(D) existing technology or technologies currently installed on the pipeline;

-(E) pipeline specific characteristics;
+- (1) A risk analysis will be determined to be adequate if it provides for the use of the best available technology to reduce the amount of oil released in an oil spill to protect state waters and wildlife.
+The State Fire Marshal shall determine what is the best available technology and shall consider the effectiveness and engineering feasibility of the technology when making this determination based on criteria found in Section 2110 (Best Available Technology Determination). - (2) To be determined adequate, at a minimum, each risk analysis shall include the requirements from Section 2109 (Use Of Best Available Technology), Section 2110 (Best Available Technology Determination), and Section 2111 (Risk Analysis). - (3) In assessing the adequacy of a risk analysis, the State Fire Marshal shall consider, but not be limited to, the following: - (A) evaluation of assumptions and conclusions reached by an operator; - (B) analysis of operator methodology in calculating spill trajectory or trajectories: - (C) where applicable, review of analysis and justification that operators have used to reach a conclusion that a pipeline should be exempt from this Article under Section 2103 (Exemption for Pipelines Located Outside the Coastal Zone) or Section 2104 (Exemption for Pipelines with Existing Best Available Technology); - (D) existing technology or technologies currently installed on the pipeline; and - (E) pipeline specific characteristics.

-(F) additional information that may be relevant to the State Fire Marshal when assessing or determining the adequacy of a risk analysis based on the criteria in this Section.

-(c) The State Fire Marshal may conduct on-site inspections to determine the adequacy of the risk analysis.

-(d) The operator shall be notified when a risk analysis and plan is accepted as adequate.
+- (c) The State Fire Marshal may conduct on-site inspections to determine the adequacy of the risk analysis. - (d) The operator shall be notified when a risk analysis and plan is accepted as adequate.
 A Letter of Acceptance will be issued by the State Fire Marshal and will describe the conditions of acceptance, if any.
-The risk analysis will not be considered adequate until the operator is notified by a Letter of Acceptance from the State Fire Marshal.

-(e) The State Fire Marshal shall commence enforcement consistent with the timing for compliance requirements found in Section 2108 of this Article.

-(f) Operators must receive a written Letter of Acceptance of the risk analysis to implement the use of best available technology prior to commencing construction consistent with the requirements of Section 2114 (Notice of Any New Construction or Retrofit).
+The risk analysis will not be considered adequate until the operator is notified by a Letter of Acceptance from the State Fire Marshal. - (e) If an operator fails to receive a determination of adequacy of the risk analysis or does not complete the implementation plan prior to July 1, 2021, the State Fire Marshal may pursue an enforcement action pursuant to California Government Code Sections 51018.6 and 51018.8. - (f) Operators must receive written Letter of Acceptance of the risk analysis to implement the use of best available technology prior to commencing construction consistent with the requirements of Section 2114 (Notice of Any New Construction or Retrofit).